WhatMeWorry/Delivery/windows/dynamiclibraries/dll_notes.md

-## This document describes the DLL (Dynamic Link Libraries) used by the Windows.
+## This document describes the DLL (Dynamic Link Libraries) used by Windows.
 It summarizes which
-dynamic libraries are used and when and where they originally came from
+dynamic libraries are used and when and where they were originally downloaded from.
+Some DLLs may already exist on a system, but these DLLS are placed here for version consistency and convenience.

 ### Overview
 This is an introduction to Git version control system.
 It teachs by doing: a step by step walkthru of all the commands listed in the required order.
 It is believed that theory is better understood after the user first knows the lay of the land.
 For Git to become really powerful/useful, it needs to paired with a remote repository.